 The next day was a demonstration of attrition of the highest level: both batsmen were renowned for their temperament, and both took their own time to see themselves in.
 England had probably missed out on a trick by including Barry Knight and leaving out David Allen: the three seamers — David Brown, Jeff Jones, and Knight — did not seem to have any impact on the two Victorian southpaws.

 The 325-minute stand of 212 ended when Lawry was caught by John Edrich off Jones after the rest day.
 This, however, did not change the course of the Test; Cowper reached his third hundred and then his 150 just before stumps.
-Day Three ended with Australia on a comfortable 333 for three, Cowper on 159, and Doug Walters on 35.
-There were only five boundaries hit in the entire day.
+Day Three ended with Australia on a comfortable 333 for 3, Cowper on 159, and Doug Walters on 35.
+There were only 5 boundaries hit in the entire day.

 Cowper carried on after a rain-washed Day Four; after Walter’s demise neither Ian Chappell nor Keith Stackpole did anything substantial, but between them they batted out 137 minutes, helping Cowper pile up the runs.
-He broke all kinds of records, and then off-drove Knight for a four and a three in consecutive balls to equal Don Bradman’s 299 not out — the highest Test score on Australian soil.
+He broke all kinds of records, and then off-drove Knight for four and three in consecutive balls to equal Don Bradman’s 299 not out — the highest Test score on Australian soil.

 After Stackpole managed a single, Cowper cover-drove Knight in the same over for a boundary to bring up the first Test triple-hundred on Australian soil.
 “As a day of cricket or an exchange in virtuosity, today belonged entirely to Bob Cowper,” wrote Rohan Rivett on The Canberra Times.
 Surprisingly, the innings included only 20 fours, which meant that Cowper had to run a lot.